jpapazian2000/vault-scep-integration/README.md

  - init, unseal your vault enterprise server
     - export your root token
  - `cd`in the directory of the terraform files
+ - create a `scep-data`repo in this current dir

 ## Building the docker scep image
 The docker image comes from the sscep (simple scep client) from [certnanny](https://github.com/certnanny/sscep)